 Source: Pardee Ave. via Flickr

 To keep a Himalayan looking marvelous, it is highly recommended that they be brushed on a daily basis.
 From their Persian roots, these cats have a thick coat that easily tangles and matts.
 To avoid issues daily brushing will prevent the onset of coat problems and can even be a good bonding experience between owner and Himmie.
 Fun fact: Himalayans come in different “looks”, either the traditional or the extreme.
+If you need to take care of your Himalayan on a budget, you can check out 9 Budget Friendly Cat Care Tips.

 Source: Quasimime via Flickr